xrdocs-staging/design/_blogs/2025-01-01-agile-services-networking-metro-1_0-hld-convert.md

 either a PWHE P2P interface or BVI interface.
 The L3 GW can reside in the global routing table or within a VRF.

-In CST 5.0 EVPN-HE for L3 services is supported on the ASR 9000 platform.
+In Agile Metro EVPN-HE for L3 services is supported on the ASR 9000 platform and select P100 line cards such as the 88-LC1-12TH24FH-E and 88-LC1-52Y8H-EM.

 The figure below shows a typical EVPN Head-End deployment.
 A-PE3 is configured as an EVPN-VPWS endpoint, with PE1 and PE2 configured with the same EVPN-VPWS